 Historically, the pub is mentioned as a key player in the 1840s Chartist protests, the Sheffield Outrages and the 1920s Sheffield Gang Wars.
 The outrages saw the 1859 murder of James Linley: ‘saw-grinder, was sitting at the Crown Inn, Scotland Street’ (Caledonian Mercury, 3rd August 1859).

 Congratulations to all involved with the Crow on this award: recognition of a recent excellent addition to the ground-breaking and innovative pubs of Sheffield.
 Covid permitting, we originally planned to hold the award ceremony on the evening of Tuesday 13 July.
-However, due to Covid restrictions, this has now been changed to Tuesday 10th August 2021 (presentation at 21:00) – we hope to see you there.
+However, due to Covid restrictions, this was changed to Tuesday 10th August 2021.